SSWConsulting/SSW.Rules.Content/rules/weekly-client-love/rule.md

 archivedreason: null
 guid: 00f4a48f-07be-4fbc-bc3c-db91e695b45b
 ---
 Being a good coder is not enough.
 There are multiple factors that can affect whether a project proceeds in a positive or a negative way.
 One factor that can have a significant impact on a project is the relationship between the developer and the client.
 This relationship is especially important if you want to be asked back to do more work.

-Sometimes we call this 'Customer Love', but it's the same thing.

 <!--endintro-->